blaize-tech/wallet-extension/test/unit/development/sample-changelog.md

 ## 2.6.2 2016-07-20

 - Fixed bug that would prevent the plugin from reopening on the first try after receiving a new transaction while locked.
-- Fixed bug that would render 0 ETH as a non-exact amount.
+- Fixed bug that would render 0 AC as a non-exact amount.

 ## 2.6.1 2016-07-13